No-Regret Learning Dynamics for Extensive-Form Correlated Equilibrium: Experimental evaluation

 We evaluate the convergence of~\icfr~on the standard benchmark games for the computation of correlated equilibria.
 We use parametric instances from four different multi-player games: Kuhn poker~\citep{kuhn1950simplified}, Leduc poker~\cite{southey2005bayes}, Goofspiel~\citep{ross1971goofspiel}, and Battleship~\citep{farina2019correlation}.
 Instances of the Kuhn, Leduc, and Goofspiel games are parametric in the number of players $p$ and in the number of card ranks $r$.
 To increase the readability, we denote by \textsc{K}$p$.$r$ the Kuhn poker instance with $p$ players and $r$ ranks (the other instances are treated analogously).
 Our Battleship instance (denoted by \textsc{Bs}) has a grid of size $2\times 2$ and maximum number of rounds per player equal to $3$.
 A detailed description of the games is provided in~\cref{subsec:exp_games}.
 We use {\em Regret matching}~\cite{hart2000simple} for external-regret minimizers, and the no-internal-regret algorithm by~\citet{blum2007external} for internal-regret minimizers.
 All experiments are run on a 64-core machine with 512 GB of RAM.

-\paragraph{Convergence of~\icfr} \cref{fig:exp} (Center) displays the maximum deviation $\delta(\bar\mu^T)$ as a function of the number of rounds $T$.
+\paragraph{Convergence of~\icfr} \cref{fig:exp}--Center displays the maximum deviation $\delta(\bar\mu^T)$ as a function of the number of rounds $T$.
 According to~\cref{eq:efce_simp_eps}, the strategy $\bar\mu^T$ is guaranteed to be a $\delta(\bar\mu^T)$-EFCE.
 We set a maximum number of $10^4$ iterations and, for each instance, we provide the average and the standard deviation computed over $50$ different seeds.
 First, we notice that \icfr~attains roughly an empirical convergence rate of $O(1/T)$.
 The performance over the Battleship instance suggests that equilibria with large support size are significantly more challenging to be computed.
 Second, we remark that, unlike recent algorithms for computing EFCEs by~\citet{farina2019correlation,farina2019efficient},~\icfr~can be applied to games with more than two players including chance.
 Moreover, since $\textnormal{EFCE} \subseteq\textnormal{EFCCE}\subseteq\textnormal{NFCCE}$,~\icfr~also provides a flexible way to compute $\epsilon$-EFCCEs and $\epsilon$-NFCCEs.
 In the former case, the only known algorithm can only handle games with two players and no chance~\cite{farina2019coarse}.
 In the latter case, the recent algorithms by~\citet{celli2019learning} are significantly outperformed.
-For example, previous algorithms cannot reach a $0.1$-NFCCE in less than $24$h on a Leduc instance with 1200 total infosets and a one-bet maximum per bidding round.~\icfr~reaches $\epsilon=0.1$ in around $9$h on an arguably more complex Leduc instance ({\em i.e.}, more than 9k total infosets and a two-bet maximum per round).
+For example, previous algorithms cannot reach a $0.1$-NFCCE in less than $24$h on a Leduc instance with $1200$ total infosets and a one-bet maximum per bidding round.~\icfr~reaches $\epsilon=0.1$ in around $9$h on an arguably more complex Leduc instance ({\em i.e.}, more than $9$k total infosets and a two-bet maximum per round).
 Further details on the computation of EFCCEs and NFCCEs are provided in~\cref{subsec:more_exp}, together with the plots of the decoupled EFCE deviations of each player.

-\paragraph{Social Welfare} \cref{fig:exp} (Right) provides a visual depiction of the {\em quality} of the solutions attained by \icfr~in terms of their social welfare.~\footnote{We employ the figure by~\citet{farina2019coarse} with the permission of the authors.} The figure displays the payoffs obtained for $100$ different seeds in a two-player Goofspiel instance without chance ({\em i.e.,} the prize deck is sorted). \paragraph{Broader impact statement}
+\paragraph{Social Welfare} \cref{fig:exp}--Right provides a visual depiction of the {\em quality} of the solutions attained by \icfr~in terms of their social welfare.
+The figure displays the payoffs obtained for $100$ different seeds in a two-player Goofspiel instance without chance ({\em i.e.,} the prize deck is sorted).